 Diffen's enthusiasm and passion for her work go beyond her work as an attorney.
 In the mid-2000s, she was captain of an Austinbased soccer team called Wind Power United.
-Players came based soccer team called Wind Power United.
-Players came from a number of renewable energy companies and they played in the Austin Adult Co-ed Soccer League against various adult rec teams.
+Players came from a number of from a number of the soccess.

-"Now the group is spread out across the world and includes CEOs and other highprofile people in the industry, since we've all been doing this for 20 years," Diffen said.
+"Now the group is spread out across the world and includes CEOs and other highprofile people in the industry, since we've all been doing this for 20 years," Diffen said